ChenDarYen/Key-Locked-Rank-One-Editing-for-Text-to-Image-Personalization/README.md

 ## Pretrained Weight
 Pretrained weight of teddy* is in `./ckpt`.
-Currently, all weights are trained on a single 3080ti with 400 steps.

 ## Generation
 Personalized samples can be obtained by running the command